MasteryEducation/SecuritiesExamsMastery.ca/content/csc/4/5/index.md

 - [ ] Eliminates risk premiums.
 - [ ] Guarantees a higher stock price in low interest rate environments.

-> **Explanation:** A discount rate is used to compute the present value of expected future cash flows.
-Changes to the discount rate can significantly alter that valuation.
+> **Explanation:**( A discount rate is used to compute the present value of expected future cash flows.
+Changes to the discount rate can significantly alter that valuation.)

----

 ### Which Canadian regulatory body sets margin and lending guidelines for investment dealers?
 - [x] The Canadian Investment Regulatory Organization (CIRO).